-The City will evaluate its CUP process, focusing on identifying and removing constraints on the production of residential care facilities serving seven or more persons.
-The evaluation will include interviews with operators in Orange County and a specific assessment of the current condition for a use to not jeopardize, adversely affect, endanger, or otherwise constitute a menace to the public health, safety, or general welfare, or be materially detrimental to the property in the vicinity of such use.
-To ensure that this condition is not unreasonable or inappropriately applied, the City will evaluate the CUP process and remove unreasonable conditions of approval or other requirements.
+The City will evaluate its conditional permit process, including the requirements to identify and remove constraints to the production of residential care facilities serving seven or more persons.
+The evaluation will include interviews with current operators in the Orange County region and a specific focus on the current condition for a use will not jeopardize, adversely affect, endanger, or otherwise constitute a menace to the public health, safety, or general welfare, or be materially detrimental to the property in the vicinity of such use.
+To ensure that this condition is not an unreasonable requirement, the City will evaluate the CUP process for a group home or residential facility serving over six people as a constraint and remove unreasonable conditions of approval or other requirements.

 Objective: Eliminate unnecessary constraints potentially created through the discretionary conditional use permit process.
+Establish new objective development standards to eliminate subjective components of the discretionary conditional use permit process and ensure barrier free housing choices for persons with disabilities.